Buy From You? I don’t even know you!

 Looking and acting trustworthy also includes clearly stating your company’s pricing information, keeping promises, owning up to your mistakes, knowing how to handle complaints, and never, ever sending me a form response when I ask you a question.
 If I was really a "valued customer" and my "opinion was important" to you, you’d take the time to write me a two paragraph email.
 Not repeatedly send me a form that ignores everything I just asked you and tells me to call your customer service department.
 Take the time to listen to your customers concerns, complaints, affirmations and respond accordingly.

-Why is trust important to your search engine optimization and Internet marketing goals?
+Why is trust important to your search engine optimization and Digital marketing goals?

 Because trust drives sales.